 - Presentations and information on graduate programs, professional schools, and career opportunities

-Approximately a week before your session you will receive an email with details and instructions regarding the session schedule.
+Approximately a week before your New Student Orientation you will receive an email with details and instructions regarding the session schedule.

-Participating in the entirety of your session is the beginning of a successful start here at UCLA.
+Participating in the entirety of your New Student Orientation is the beginning of a successful start here at UCLA.
 The day is full of activities that will assist you in learning everything there is to know about the campus, from what courses to take, how to get involved, and much more.

-With that in mind, it is our hope that you will take advantage of everything that is offered during your session.
+With that in mind, it is our hope that you will take advantage of everything that is offered during your New Student Orientation.
 Failure to participate in any part of your session is your own responsibility, and can jeopardize proper academic advising and course enrollment.

 Your New Student Advisor will make this an individualized experience for you, so the focus of the day is on course and major planning and helping you shape your UCLA goals.
 Individual appointments occur throughout the day to go over your schedule for Fall Quarter and your other plans while at UCLA.